Naval Station Newport: History

 "With the outbreak of World War I in 1914 the first preparations for war began, and the Training Station expanded onto Coddington Point.
 By 1916 there were 7,215 men stationed there, and Newport became the home for a yeoman school, signal school, Hospital Corps Training School, Commissary School, Musician's School, and a Firemen's School.
 After the United States formally entered WWI in April 1917 the Naval Station received authority to increase capacity by 10,000 men.
 Temporary barracks, mess halls and auxiliary buildings were made into Camp Sadler on Coasters Island, as well as a tent city for 2,800 recruits called Camp Palmer.
 The enacting of the Selective Service Act of 1917 brought an average of 15,000 men each month for training, and while women were not eligible for the draft, they began enrolling in the Navy at this time.
 All of this led to more expansion.
 During WWI, Training Station Newport equipped and sent 65,000 sailors to sea, in addition to thousands of Naval reservists trained there."

 In 1919, the station became known for its Newport sex scandal.

 From 1900 to the mid-1970s the Newport Naval Education/Training Center (NETC) was used by the Navy as a refueling depot with tank farms and underground storage tanks.

 Current operations

 The station was home of the decommissioned USS Saratoga (CV-60) after the departure of the USS Forrestal (CV-59) under tow for the inactive ship storage facility in Philadelphia.
 On May 8, 2014, Naval Sea Systems Command announced that ESCO Marine, Brownsville, Texas, would scrap Saratoga for one cent.

 As of September 2014, the Rhode Island Aviation Hall of Fame was trying to move the decommissioned USS John F. Kennedy (CV-67) moored at Pier 2 at the station.

 Naval Health Clinic New England provides the health care facilities.

+On December 5, 2023 the National Oceanic and Atmospheric Administration awarded a construction contract for new Atlantic Marine Operations Center to be completed by 2027.